 About us

-The Division has launched the International Journal of System Assurance Engineering and Management published by Springer.
-The establishment of the SKF college technical center for advanced condition monitoring has provided the division with a platform for the development of predictive technologies.
-In addition, two e-maintenance laboratories are operating at Luleå University of Technology and LKAB, Kiruna.
+The Division has established and runs the International Journal of System Assurance Engineering and Management, published by Springer, strengthening its international academic profile.
+The creation of the SKF College Technical Center for Advanced Condition Monitoring has provided a strong industrial platform for the development of cutting-edge predictive technologies.
+In parallel, two e-maintenance laboratories are in operation at Luleå University of Technology and at LKAB in Kiruna, reinforcing the Division’s applied research capacity.

-A permit monitoring laboratory has been established at the division.
-The department is competent and equipped technically to conduct research in the emerging areas of big data, predictive and prescriptive analytics.
+In addition, a permit monitoring laboratory has been established within the Division.
+The Division is both technically equipped and scientifically competent to conduct advanced research in emerging areas such as big data, predictive analytics, and prescriptive analytics.

 History of the subject